OpenAgricultureFoundation/openag_recipe_generator/README.md

 air_flush_on_night_length = 20 # minutes
 ################################################################################
 ```
-From the same directory that contains *recipe_generator.py*, run
+After you are finished your edits, **SAVE THE FILE**.
+Once saved, from the same directory that contains *recipe_generator.py*, run
 ```
 cd ~/my_projects_folder/openag_recipe_generator
 python recipe_generator.py